kevinmanuellee/project1-SuperDuperDrive/starter/cloudstorage/README.md

 1. The back-end with Spring Boot
 2. The front-end with Thymeleaf
 3. Application tests with Selenium
+4. Database with MySQL
+5. Store BLOB file in S3
+6. Deploy to AWS

+### The Database
+Use AWS RDS MySQL Database, and store BLOB file in AWS S3 instead of MySQL

 ### The Back-End
 The back-end is all about security and connecting the front-end to database data and actions.